Traced Monads and Hopf Monads: Separating Examples

 Truthfully, the above example is somewhat complex.
 In fact, finding a symmetric monoidal category with distributive coproducts and two distinct trace operators is not an obvious task either.
 There are examples with two distinct trace operators, such as the free traced symmetric monoidal category where one of the trace operators is the free one while the other is the one induced from the free symmetric monoidal structure \cite{abramsky2005abstract}, and also the category of continuous lattices where one trace operator is given by the least fixed point operator and the other given by the greatest continuous fixed point operator \cite{simpson1993characterisation}.
 To obtain a traced symmetric monoidal category with distributive coproducts, one can consider the biproduct completion (of the semi-additive category obtained as the direct image of the powerset functor), as suggested by Naohiko Hoshino, in private communications with the authors.
-Given a category $\mathbb{X}$, we define a category $B\mathbb{X}$ whose objects are finite families of objects of $\mathbb{X}$ and arrows from $\{X_i\}_{i\in I}$ to $\{Y_j\}_{j\in J}$ are families $\{f_{i,j}\subseteq\mathbb{X}(X_i,Y_j)\}_{(i,j)\in I\times J}$. $B\mathbb{X}$ has the zero object given by the empty family, and finite biproducts by the disjoint union of families.
+Given a category $\mathbb{X}$, we define a category $B\mathbb{X}$ whose objects are finite families $\{X_i\}_{i\in I}$ of objects of $\mathbb{X}$ and whose maps $\{X_i\}_{i\in I}\to \{Y_j\}_{j\in J}$ are families $\{f_{i,j}: X_i \to Y_j\}_{(i,j)\in I\times J}$ of maps in $\mathbb{X}$.
+This new category $B\mathbb{X}$ has finite biproducts where the zero object is given by the empty family, while the biproduct is given by the disjoint union of families.
 When $\mathbb{X}$ is a traced symmetric monoidal category, $B\mathbb{X}$ is again a traced symmetric monoidal category with tensor unit $\{I\}$ and the tensor product $\{X_i\}_{i\in I}\otimes \{Y_j\}_{j\in J}=\{X_i\otimes Y_j\}_{(i,j)\in I\times J}$, which this time has distributive biproducts.
 The biproduct completion is independent of the trace operator, so if one starts with a symmetric monoidal category with two distinct trace operators, its biproduct completion will also have two distinct trace operators.
 Therefore, using this we obtain a suitable starting traced symmetric monoidal category on which to apply the construction of the above example and obtain a symmetric Hopf monad which is not a traced monad.

 Ideally, it would be of interest to find an example that is not as complicated.
 A potential example would be to find a non-idempotent symmetric Hopf monad on a coCartesian monoidal category, which can therefore not be trace-coherent by Corollary \ref{tracecoherentcocart}.